-Program leaders submit grades to the Study Abroad Office via the program leader page.
+Program leaders submit grades to the study abroad office.
 After the program is over:

-- 1. Log into the Program Leader page via the study abroad website. - 2.
-Under the "Grade Submission" header, you will click on the "Enter Final Grades" tab. - 3.
-A list of your accepted students will be displayed.
-Choose the appropriate course (s) for each student (these are the courses that were submitted on the approval form) and enter the grade. - 4.
-You may save your work and finish it later by clicking the "Save Grades" tab at the bottom of the page. - 5.
-Once you have finalized all grades, click on the "Final Grade Submit" tab at the bottom of the page and the system will notify the Study Abroad Office that your grades are complete. - 6.
-SA will work with the Registrar's Office for final posting to the student transcript.
+- 1) Log into the Program Leader page via the study abroad website. - 2) Under the "Student Grades" header, you will click on the "Enter Final Grades" tab. - 3) A list of your accepted students will be displayed.
+Choose the appropriate course (s) for each student (these are the courses that were submitted on the approval form) and enter the grade. - 4) You may save your work and finish it later by clicking the "Save Grades" tab at the bottom of the page. - 5) Once you have finalized all grades, click on the "Final Grade Submit" tab at the bottom of the page and the system will notify the study abroad office that your grades are complete. - 6) SA will work with the Registrar's Office for final posting to the student transcript.